A short story about the EAGE-SEG Italian Section

 Since its inception in 2001, the Italian EAGE-SEG Section has held an annual national meeting for geophysicists active in oil and gas exploration and production, and in near-surface and other geophysical specialties.
 The meeting, held in Rome in the late autumn, is attended by hundreds of geoscientists from academia, research institutes, and industry.

 The Italian Section does not publish its own scientific journal, as the best papers of its members should be submitted to the journals of SEG and EAGE.
-One primary function is to organize Italian venues for Distinguished Lecturers and Instructors sponsored by SEG and EAGE, and to assist in the logistics of some major international workshops (e.g., RealMod in 2002, GeoMod and GeoSur in 2004, EGM in 2007).
+One primary function is to organize Italian venues for Distinguished Lecturers and Instructors sponsored by SEG and EAGE, and to assist in the logistics of some major international workshops (e.g., RealMod in 2002, GeoMod and GeoSur in 2004, EGM in 2007 and 2010).
 From 2007, a “Newsletter” informs the members about recent and coming geophysical activities, and about opportunities offered by EAGE and SEG of special interest for Italian members.

 Signature ceremony of the affiliation to SEG for the Italian EAGE-SEG Section, during the SEG Annual Meeting in San Antonio in 2001.
 From left to right: Helmuth Gaertner (EAGE President) , Sally Zinke (SEG President), Luca Bertelli (Vice-President-elect of EAGE and Vice-President of the Italian EAGE-SEG Section) and Aldo Vesnaver (Treasurer of the Italian EAGE-SEG Section).